wp-plugins/videowhisper-live-streaming-integration/readme.txt

 === VideoWhisper Live Streaming Integration ===
-Contributors: VideoWhisper.com
+Contributors: videowhisper, VideoWhisper.com
 Author: VideoWhisper.com
 Author URI: http://www.videowhisper.com
 Plugin Name: VideoWhisper Live Streaming Broadcast Plugin URI: http://www.videowhisper.com/?p=WordPress+Live+Streaming Donate link: http://www.videowhisper.com/?p=Invest
-Tags: video, live, streaming, BuddyPress, broadcast, broadcasting, stream, tv, on air, chat, flash, fms, red5, wowza, audio, video chat, videochat, widget, plugin, media, av, livestream, station, channel, sidebar, webcam, cam, group, groups, tab
+Tags: video, live, streaming, BuddyPress, broadcast, broadcasting, stream, tv, on air, chat, flash, fms, red5, wowza, audio, video chat, videochat, widget, plugin, media, av, livestream, station, channel, sidebar, webcam, cam, group, groups, tab, P2P
 Requires at least: 2.7
-Tested up to: 3.0.1
+Tested up to: 3.2.1
 Stable tag: trunk

 The VideoWhisper Live Streaming software can easily be used to add video broadcasting features to WordPress sites and live video streams on blog pages.
 Also integrates with BuddyPress groups if available.

 == Description ==
 Video Whisper Live Streaming software includes live video broadcast, embeddable live video watch and chat, embeddable live video streaming.
+Latest version includes P2P groups support for better, faster video streaming and lower rtmp server bandwidth usage.
-Use this software to add features like on justin tv, ustream tv, mogulus, stickam, blog tv, live yahoo or their clones.
+Use this software to add features like on justin tv, ustream tv, mogulus, livestream, stickam, blog tv, live yahoo or their clones and alternatives.

 This plugin uses the WordPress username to login existing users.
 If the user is not logged into WordPress a warning message is shown and the visitor can click that to get back to the main WordPress website for registration/login.
+Administrators can restrict access to broadcasting and watching to certain users.

 Also includes a plugin that provides a linking widget.
 The widget also displays online broadcasters and their show names.